IDSIA/FL-Bioinformatics/README.md

 - **MinorAllele**: Computing minor allele frequencies in a federated dataset.
 - **SecureSum**: Implementing a custom strategy in Flower for secure summation.

 We recommend exploring the examples in the given order, as this will simplify the learning process.
-All examples refer the paper’s section *"How to Conduct Federation of Specific Operations in Bioinformatics."*
+All examples refer the paper’s section *"Practical insights on federation"*

 Please note that Flower does not provide a built-in strategy for federated secure summation (which is frequently mentioned in the article).
 Instead, it provides **FedAvg** as a built-in strategy, as it is far more commonly used (e.g., for deep learning).
 In the first two examples, while the article discusses them in the context of summation, we use **FedAvg** to keep the implementation as simple as possible, since the same operations can be performed using FedAvg as well.
 In the third example (**SecureSum**), we show how to implement a **custom strategy** specifically for federated summation.